 How to use Celestron Powerseeker 127EQ?

 Observing The Moon:

 It’s more comfortable to look at the moon while it undergoes its partial phases.
-The shadows expose a significant amount of space in the lunar surface to our eyes during such periods.
-You will get to see most of the lunar disk using the low magnification 20mm eyepiece.
+This is because the shadows expose a significant amount of space on the lunar surface to our eyes during such periods.
+You will see most of the lunar disk using the low magnification 20mm eyepiece.
 To zoom in on a specified area, switch to the 4mm piece.

 Observing The Planets:

 Planets visible to the naked eye also reveal great detail in this scope.
-You can see the various moonlike phases of Venus, the sanguine surface of Mars and glimpses of its polar caps, and also the ring of Jupiter.
+For example, you can see the various moonlike phases of Venus, the sanguine surface of Mars and glimpses of its polar caps, and also the ring of Jupiter.